 The NCC provides a nationally consistent set of minimum standards, which are ultimately regulated by state and territory governments.

-At the behest of the Building Ministers Forum (BMF, it was proposed that the ABCB undertake a Regulation Impact Assessment or cost/benefit analysis to assess various options for strengthening accessibility design standards in the NCC.
+At the behest of the Building Ministers Forum (now referred to Building Ministers' Meeting - BMM), it was proposed that the ABCB undertake a Regulation Impact Assessment or cost/benefit analysis to assess various options for strengthening accessibility design standards in the NCC.

 Options for changing the NCC